 Your pension plan may offer a one-time lump-sum payment in lieu of or in addition to a life annuity.
 The payment options available to a participant are governed by the plan.
 The lump sum is typically determined using interest rate and life expectancy assumptions, and equals the total of your expected lifetime annuity payments, discounted to today's dollars.

 Taking a lump-sum payment can give you more flexibility with your money.
 You decide how to invest it and can use it when and how you want.
 Also, when you pass away, you may have some of it left for your heirs.
 But, unlike an annuity, it will be up to you to ensure that your lump sum will last in retirement.
 This likely means investing some of it in the stock market to potentially generate capital appreciation.
 So you would need to be comfortable with volatility and changes in the value of your investments.

 When you take your lump-sum distribution, you should consider rolling it directly into an IRA to avoid a taxable event.

-You could also use some or all of the lump sum to purchase an annuity that provides guaranteed lifetime income from an insurance company.
+You could also use some or all of the lump sum to purchase a guaranteed lifetime income annuity from an insurance company.
 This may provide options that your employer's plan doesn't, such as inflation protection or a cash refund, or it may pay out more monthly income.
 That said, it is critical to choose a highly rated carrier to help minimize the possibility of default.

 Combination of regular payments and lump sum